AdobeDocs/experience-manager-65.en/help/sites-deploying/single-sign-on.md

 >
 >Make sure that users cannot access AEM directly if SSO is configured.
 >
->By requiring users to go through a web server that runs your SSO system's agent, it is ensured that no user can directly send a header, cookie or parameter that will lead the user to be trusted by AEM, as the agent will filter such information if sent from the outside.
+>By requiring users to go through a web server that runs your SSO system's agent, it is ensured that no user can directly send a header, cookie, or parameter that will lead the user to be trusted by AEM, as the agent will filter such information if sent from the outside.
 >
->Any user who can directly access your AEM instance without going through the web server will be able to act as any user by sending the header, cookie or parameter if the names are known.
+>Any user who can directly access your AEM instance without going through the web server will be able to act as any user by sending the header, cookie, or parameter if the names are known.
 >
->Also make sure that of headers, cookies and request parameter names, you only configure the one that is required for your SSO setup.
+>Also make sure that of headers, cookies, and request parameter names, you only configure the one that is required for your SSO setup.
 >

 >[!NOTE]
 >
->Single Sign On is often used in conjunction with [LDAP](/help/sites-administering/ldap-config.md).
+>Single Sign On is often used with [LDAP](/help/sites-administering/ldap-config.md).

 >[!NOTE]
 >
->If you are also using the [Dispatcher](https://helpx.adobe.com/experience-manager/dispatcher/using/dispatcher.html) with the Microsoft Internet Information Server (IIS) then additional configuration will be required in:
+>If you are also using the [Dispatcher](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/dispatcher.html?lang=en) with the Microsoft&reg; Internet Information Server (IIS), then additional configuration is required in:
 >
 >* `disp_iis.ini`
 >* IIS
 >
 >In `disp_iis.ini` set:
->(see [installing the Dispatcher with the Microsoft Internet Information Server](https://helpx.adobe.com/experience-manager/dispatcher/using/dispatcher-install.html#microsoft-internet-information-server) for full details)
+>(see [installing the Dispatcher with the Microsoft&reg; Internet Information Server](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/getting-started/dispatcher-install.html?lang=en#microsoft-internet-information-server) for full details)
 >
 >* `servervariables=1` (forwards IIS server variables as request headers to the remote instance)
 >* `replaceauthorization=1` (replaces any header named "Authorization" other than "Basic" with its "Basic" equivalent)